csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 (A better syntax for the looping part of this plan would be “**while** State = 5 **do** Right .”)
 In general a cyclic plan may be considered a solution provided that every leaf is a goal state and that a leaf is reachable from every point in the plan.
 The modifications needed to AND-OR-GRAPH-SEARCH are covered in Exercise 4.6.
 The key realization is that a loop in the state space back to a state L translates to a loop in the plan back to the point where the subplan for state L is executed.

-Given the definition of a cyclic solution, an agent executing such a solution will eventu- ally reach the goal _provided that each outcome of a nondeterministic action eventually occurs_.
+Given the definition of a cyclic solution, an agent executing such a solution will eventually reach the goal _provided that each outcome of a nondeterministic action eventually occurs_.
 Is this condition reasonable?
 It depends on the reason for the nondeterminism.
 If the action rolls a die, then it’s reasonable to suppose that eventually a six will be rolled.
 If the action is to insert a hotel card key into the door lock, but it doesn’t work the first time, then perhaps it will eventually work, or perhaps one has the wrong key (or the wrong room!).
 After seven or

 eight tries, most people will assume the problem is with the key and will go back to the front desk to get a new one.
-One way to understand this decision is to say that the initial problem formulation (observable, nondeterministic) is abandoned in favor of a different formulation (partially observable, deterministic) where the failure is attributed to an unobservable prop- erty of the key.
+One way to understand this decision is to say that the initial problem formulation (observable, nondeterministic) is abandoned in favor of a different formulation (partially observable, deterministic) where the failure is attributed to an unobservable property of the key.
 We have more to say on this issue in Chapter 13.

 4.4 SEARCHING WITH PARTIAL OBSERVATIONS

-We now turn to the problem of partial observability, where the agent’s percepts do not suf- fice to pin down the exact state.
+We now turn to the problem of partial observability, where the agent’s percepts do not suffice to pin down the exact state.
 As noted at the beginning of the previous section, if the agent is in one of several possible states, then an action may lead to one of several possible outcomes—_even if the environment is deterministic_.
 The key concept required for solving partially observable problems is the **belief state**, representing the agent’s current belief aboutBELIEF STATE

 the possible physical states it might be in, given the sequence of actions and percepts up to that point.
 We begin with the simplest scenario for studying belief states, which is when the agent has no sensors at all; then we add in partial sensing as well as nondeterministic actions.

 **4.4.1 Searching with no observation**

-When the agent’s percepts provide _no information at all_, we have what is called a **sensor- less** problem or sometimes a **conformant** problem.
+When the agent’s percepts provide _no information at all_, we have what is called a **sensorless** problem or sometimes a **conformant** problem.
 At first, one might think the sensorlessSENSORLESS

 CONFORMANT agent has no hope of solving a problem if it has no idea what state it’s in; in fact, sensorless problems are quite often solvable.
 Moreover, sensorless agents can be surprisingly useful, primarily because they _don’t_ rely on sensors working properly.
 In manufacturing systems, for example, many ingenious methods have been developed for orienting parts correctly from an unknown initial position by using a sequence of actions with no sensing at all.
-The high cost of sensing is another reason to avoid it: for example, doctors often prescribe a broad- spectrum antibiotic rather than using the contingent plan of doing an expensive blood test, then waiting for the results to come back, and then prescribing a more specific antibiotic and perhaps hospitalization because the infection has progressed too far.
+The high cost of sensing is another reason to avoid it: for example, doctors often prescribe a broadspectrum antibiotic rather than using the contingent plan of doing an expensive blood test, then waiting for the results to come back, and then prescribing a more specific antibiotic and perhaps hospitalization because the infection has progressed too far.

 We can make a sensorless version of the vacuum world.
 Assume that the agent knows the geography of its world, but doesn’t know its location or the distribution of dirt.
 In that case, its initial state could be any element of the set {1, 2, 3, 4, 5, 6, 7, 8}.
 Now, consider what happens if it tries the action _Right_.
 This will cause it to be in one of the states {2, 4, 6, 8}—the agent now has more information!
 Furthermore, the action sequence \[_Right_,_Suck_\] will always end up in one of the states {4, 8}.
 Finally, the sequence \[_Right_,_Suck_,_Left_,_Suck_\] is guaranteed to reach the goal state 7 no matter what the start state.
 We say that the agent can **coerce** theCOERCION